mdolab/MACH-Aero/machAeroTutorials/overset_analysis.rst

 | Temperature        | 300° K  |
 +--------------------+---------+

-I developed a convenience package for ADflow called `adflow_util <https://github.com/DavidAnderegg/adflow_util>`_\.
+There is a convenience package for ADflow called `adflow_util <https://github.com/DavidAnderegg/adflow_util>`_\.
 It allows to plot the ADflow state variables live in the console and handles some annoying stuff like creating the ``output`` folder for ADflow automatically.
 It also makes it easy to sweep a variable, for example ``alpha``.
-I will use this utility here, but the regular python API, that is detailed in other tutorials, would work aswell.
+This utility will be used here, but the regular python API, that is detailed in other tutorials, would work aswell.

-For simplicity, I will only cover the Calculation on the ``L3`` mesh.
+For simplicity, only the calculation on the ``L3`` mesh is covered.
+The other meshes might require slightly different ADflow options.

 Files